www.tessaduder.com

 The Sparrow: new YA novel

-Tessa Duder's new YA novel The Sparrow, launched in May 2023, is an historical novel set in rural England, Tasmania and the very earliest days of the settlement of Auckland 1840-41.
+Tessa Duder's YA novel The Sparrow, launched in May 2023, is an historical novel set in rural England, Tasmania and the very earliest days of the settlement of Auckland 1840-41.
 Although Tessa has published several non-fiction books, The Sparrow is her first YA novel since the Tiggie Tompson series twenty years ago.

-'Research for my 2015 biography Sarah Mathew: explorer, journalist and Auckland's 'First Lady' led me to think there was another story that could be told: what if a 13-year-old was among the settlers on the two ships in the harbour, alone and fearful of surviving in this raw new settlement.
+'Research for my 2015 biography Sarah Mathew: explorer, journalist and Auckland's 'First Lady' led me to think there was another story that could be told: what if a 13-year-old runaway was among the settlers on the two ships in the harbour, alone and fearful of surviving in this raw new settlement.
 Auckland has a fantastic, if largely unknown founding story, as recorded by the indomitable Sarah Mathew, and it's here seen through the eyes of a young person recently escaped from the infamous Cascades Female Factory in Van Dieman's Land (Tasmania).

 'The book is dedicated to all those unjustly and cruelly transported to Australia during the first half of the 19th century, often for only minor offences.
 Harriet survives Newgate Prison and the terrible 12,000 mile sea journey; through a series of misadventures she arrives in the Waitematã harbour when Auckland was declared New Zealand's new capital on 18 September 1840.
 The novel closely follows the true historical record through to April 1841, so I hope will be an entertaining read in conjunction with the new emphasis on teaching our country's history.'